…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Let’s look at Jesus, the master teacher.

-What method did Jesus used to teach His disciples ?
+What method did Jesus used to teach His disciples that change lives ?

 btw, … He certainly did not use powerpoint 🙂